-Suppose the Driver’s Actions Were Intentional?
+Suppose the Commercial Vehicle Driver’s Actions Were Intentional?

-Even if the driver were an employee of the trucking company, if the actions causing the accident were intentional, the driver will generally be liable.
+Even if the driver were an employee of the trucking company, if the actions causing the accident were intentional, the driver would generally be liable.
 Verifying intent often triggers punitive damages, meaning reckless actions or deliberate actions caused the damages and injuries in question.
 Punitive damages can greatly increase a damage award.

 Get Help from Our CMV Accident Lawyers